irdest/irdest/docs/user/src/index.md

-# Introduction
+# Welcome to the Irdest user manual

-**Welcome to the user manual for Irdest!**
+In this manual you will find setup instructions, basic concepts of how the Irdest network works, specific setup guides for various situations, and a usage reference of all Irdest user-tools.

-It explains how to use different programs developed by the Irdest project and the ideas behind them.
-We recommend you read the section ["Concepts & Ideas"](./concepts.md) next, before setting up Ratman on your computer!
+If you're new to mesh networking, you should read the ["Concepts & Ideas"](./concepts.md) first!